 "The business wants us to make investments in programming that buys them new revenue.
 Rewriting an application doesn't buy them any value-add," Brown says.

-Instead, the strategy is to "rightsize" some non-core applications off the mainframe where there's a business benefit, try to keep mainframe MIPS growth under 5%, and stay the course with the bank's core Cobol applications by passing on the business knowledge to younger programmers the bank will need to recruit and train.
-(See sidebar.)
+Instead, the strategy is to "rightsize" some noncore applications off the mainframe where there's a business benefit, try to keep mainframe MIPS growth under 5%, and stay the course with the bank's core Cobol applications by passing on the business knowledge to younger programmers the bank will need to recruit and train (see "Closing the Talent Gap").

 But that kind of proactive approach, and the extra costs it incurs, can be a hard sell.
 "We haven't gotten to the point of feeling the pain yet.
 When we do, it will happen," he says.

-Trinity Millennium Group and other vendors like it have established processes for analyzing and extracting the business rules embedded between the lines of Cobol code.
+Trinity Millennium Group and similar vendors have established processes for analyzing and extracting the business rules embedded between the lines of Cobol code.
 "The solutions have come a long way in terms of the ability to extract logic and rules," says Burden.

-But the process is time consuming and costly.
-One Millennium client recently spent $1 million to have its Cobol programs analyzed and business logic reconstructed as part of a migration project off the mainframe.
+But the process is time-consuming and costly.
+One Millennium client recently spent $1 million to have its Cobol programs analyzed and business logic reconstructed as part of a migration off of a mainframe.
 "If they had the legacy programmers there and we had done the exercise with them, it would have cost $200,000 and taken one-tenth of the time," Garza says.
-If you wait until that institutional knowledge is gone, he warns, the costs can be as much as ten times higher than it would have been beforehand.
+If you wait until that institutional knowledge is gone, he warns, the costs can be as much as 10 times higher than they would have been beforehand.

 Compounding the loss of skills and business knowledge is the fact that, for some organizations, decades of changes have created a convoluted mess of spaghetti code that even the most experienced programmers can't figure out.
 "Some systems are snarled so badly that programmers aren't allowed to change the code at all," Garza says.
 "It's simply too risky to change it.
 They're frozen solid."